Slowly wandering my way everywhere

 Some of the tour was a bit cheesy and theatrical, but it was still very informative and enjoyable.
 For the java lovers with kids, this means you can enjoy learning about your morning fix without boring the kiddos.

 At the end of the tour we were able to sample Café Britt’s many varieties of coffees and chocolates in their gift shop.
-My husband picked up a bag for himself and a couple to bring back for friends and family.
-Even though I wasn’t a big coffee drinker at this point, I still enjoyed our tour and gained a new appreciation for coffee.
+I picked up a bag to take home and a couple to bring back for friends and family.
+Even though I wasn’t a big coffee drinker at this point, I still enjoyed the tour and gained a new appreciation for coffee.

-Curious about what other adventures we had in Costa Rica?
+Curious about what other adventures I had in Costa Rica?
 You can find all my Costa Rican posts here!

 Are you a coffee drinker?
-Have you ever visited a place for the coffee?
+Have you ever visited a place specifically for the coffee?

 Touring Café Britt Coffee Plantation in Costa Rica - Costa Rica's first gourmet coffee roaster offers tours of their farm and roasting facilities.
 Learn about how coffee is grown and harvested. #CostaRica #CafeBritt #Coffee #CostaRicanCoffee #SanJose #CoffeePlantation